Skip to content

 Defines the initial value of the parameter.

 The STR VFSM is used to control a data object used to evaluate strings.
 In detail, it compares the received string with a regular expression (RE).
 The result is a “match”, “no-match” or “error”.
 The regular expression itself can be a DAT, PAR or a hard coded string.
 The regular expression allows all special characters as known in UNIX tools like sed, awk.
-This means that also multiple matches are possible, i.e. the compare result “match” can deliver more then one resulting string.
+This means that also multiple matches are possible, i.e. the compare result “match” can deliver more than one resulting string.
 The resulting (sub)string(s) can be stored in other objects such as STR, DAT, PAR or NI.
-Dependant on the data type of the destination object, the resulting (sub-) string will be converted.
-In case the conversion is not possible the destination object will be not changed.
+Depending on the data type of the destination object, the resulting (sub-)string will be converted.
+In case the conversion is not possible the destination object will not be changed.

 The table below describes all allowed regular expressions: